Tag: Normandien Pass

 Sent from my iPad

-Greg's brother Jeff did come to SA in 2014.
-I took him to Hluhluwe game reserve.
-Greg did not accompany him.
-He should have.
+Greg’s brother Jeff had come to SA in 2014 on a work trip for General Motors.
+I took him to Hluhluwe Game Reserve in Zululand.
+Greg did not accompanied him then.
+He should have; I wish he had.
 He never did make it back to SA to visit.
 Damn!
+R.I.P friend.